 Total Coliform.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
-No Coliforms were found in any samples in 2018.
+Coliforms were found in more samples than allowed and this was a warning of potential problems.

 Fecal coliform/E.Coli.
 Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, and people with severely compromised immune systems.
-No E. Coli Coliforms were found in any samples in 2018.